-17. Plaintiff Lynnel M. Cox is Shayne's mother and the administrator of the estate of Shayne R. Stilphen (the "Estate").
+- 17. Plaintiff Lynnel M. Cox is Shayne's mother and the administrator of the estate of Shayne R. Stilphen (the "Estate").
 The Estate was formed under the laws of Massachusetts, by order of the Massachusetts Probate Court, to represent the interests of Shayne, who is deceased.
-Shayne's grieving parents, Lynnel M. Cox and Richard W. Stilphen, Jr., are the sole beneficiaries of the Estate.

-18. Defendant City is a Massachusetts municipality.
-The BPD is a component of the City.
+Shayne's grieving parents, Lynnel M. Cox and Richard W. Stilphen, Jr., are the sole beneficiaries of the Estate. - 18.
+Defendant BPD is a component of the City of Boston, a Massachusetts municipality.
 The BPD's headquarters are at One Schroeder Plaza, Roxbury Crossing, MA 02120.
-The BPD operates the lockup at the District 4 station, which is located at 650 Harrison Ave, Boston, MA 02118.

-19. Defendant Ismael Almeida was at all relevant times an officer in the BPD.
+The BPD operates the lockup at the District 4 station, which is located at 650 Harrison Ave, Boston, MA 02118. - 19.
+Defendant Ismael Almeida was at all relevant times an officer in the BPD.
 His actions alleged in this complaint were taken under the color of laws of the Commonwealth of Massachusetts and the City of Boston.
 He is sued in his individual capacity.

-20. Defendant Paulmichael Bertocchi was at all relevant times an officer in the BPD.
+- 20. Defendant Paul Michael Bertocchi was at all relevant times an officer in the BPD.
 His actions alleged in this complaint were taken under the color of laws of the Commonwealth of Massachusetts and the City of Boston.
-He is sued in his individual capacity.

-21. Defendant Catia Freire was at all relevant times an officer in the BPD.
+He is sued in his individual capacity. - 21.
+Defendant Catia Freire was at all relevant times an officer in the BPD.
 Her actions alleged in this complaint were taken under the color of laws of the Commonwealth of Massachusetts and the City of Boston.
-She is sued in her individual capacity.

-22. Defendant David Marshall was at all relevant times an officer in the BPD.
-His actions alleged in this complaint were taken under the color of laws of the Commonwealth of Massachusetts and the City of Boston.
-He is sued in his individual capacity.

-23. John/Jane Doe No. 1 is an employee of the BPD who is not yet identified, who was at all relevant times an officer in the BPD.
-His/her actions alleged in this complaint were taken under the color of laws of the Commonwealth of Massachusetts and the City of Boston.
-He/she is sued in their individual capacity.5
+She is sued in her individual capacity. - 22.
+John/Jane Does Nos.
+1-2 are employees of the BPD who are not yet identified, who were at all relevant times officers in the BPD.
+Their actions alleged in this complaint were taken under the color of laws of the Commonwealth of Massachusetts and the City of Boston.
+They are sued in their individual capacities.